What Is Transference? What to Do When It Shows Up in Therapy

 In Bill’s case, he got right to it, though it often takes several sessions for transference to build up and to connect the reaction to its source.

-However long it takes to uncover transference, it's important work—once that connection is made, deeper work can begin.
+But no matter how long it takes to uncover transference, it’s worth it.
+It’s important work—once that connection is made, deeper work can begin.

-Now, Bill has the chance to do more than learn how to avoid his anger triggers or manage his anger flare-ups.
+Now, Bill has the chance to do more than learn how to avoid his anger triggers or manage his temper outbursts.
 Working with his transference reaction can open doors to the past that will allow Bill to heal his anger at its roots.

 Bill and his therapist will probably talk about what Bill experienced in his childhood.
 They will identify what his father did that made him feel so helpless, diminished, and rejected.
 Then they’ll explore the beliefs that have held those feelings in place—and made him so reactive when something triggers them.